-Ipamorelin and GHRP-2 are synthetic peptides that both enhance the secretion of growth hormones.
+Ipamorelin and GHRP-2 are synthetic peptides that enhance the secretion of growth hormones.
 Owing to the identical physiological role, they are often mistaken to be the same.
-On the contrary, both the molecules are very distinctly different, and they only share a common functional role.
+On the contrary, both molecules are distinctly different and only share a common functional role.
 The following summary highlights a comparison between the two peptides-their similarities, differences, and focused research studies.

 Both the peptides are structural analogs of ghrelin, the natural peptide hormone produced in the gastrointestinal tract.
 Ghrelin promotes the release of growth hormone (GH) from the body’s pituitary gland and regulates eating behavior.
 It is thus also known as the “hunger hormone.”
 The peptides also perform the same function by associating with the growth hormone secretagogue receptor.

 Growth Hormone Releasing Hormone (GHRH)

 GHRH interacts with Growth Hormone Secretagogue Receptor (GHS-R).
 This interaction influences learning, sleep-wake cycle, memory, glucose metabolism, reward cycle, and taste sensation.
 GHS-R activation and stimulation lead to alteration in energy metabolism.
 There is a distinct shift from catabolism (use of stored energy) to anabolism (buildup of energy, repair, and development of diverse tissues, including muscles).
 This shift is mediated through an increase in the release of GH.
 The GHS-Rs are prevalent both on the pituitary gland and hypothalamus.
 Therefore both Ipamorelin and GHRP-2 associate with the receptors and promote a two-way increase in GH release.
 GH release is directly enhanced upon peptide-GHSR association on the pituitary glands.
 Hypothalamic stimulation enhances the release of GHRH, which in turn binds to cognate receptors on the pituitary gland and improves GH release.